pivotal-cf/docs-pks/bbr-backup-tkgi.hbs.md

 If the pre-backup check succeeds, run the BBR back up command.

-1. To back up the TKGI control plane, run the following BBR back up command from your jump box:
+1. To back up the {{ vars.product_short }} control plane, run the following BBR back up command from your jump box:

     ```
     BOSH_CLIENT_SECRET=BOSH-CLIENT-SECRET nohup bbr deployment \